raymond4Tell/Queue-Bot/README.md

 Queue-Bot
 =========

-A system for ensuring prompt service.
+A system for ensuring prompt service, to be used in places of non-urgent/-triaged service.
+DMV, post office, walk-in clinic, repair shops, any place where customers can wait indefinitely before being served.

 Two primary innovations:
 * Jobs/customers are stored in a Priority Queue that sorts by customerTimeValue / taskDuration, so busy customers or ones with quick and simple tasks get served before more patient customers with more involved requests.
 This is done to minimize the total value of time lost in lines and waiting rooms.
 Bill Gates is a busy man, and we should not ask him to wait behind somebody who wants to know *all* their options for sending Grandmama's china to Outer Mongolia by combination slow boat and air freight.